 Although the rates do vary, there are guidelines you can follow to find out how much you should expect to pay.
-For instance all EU students attending UK universities pay the same fees as UK students.
-For 2011/12 entry, universities and colleges in England will charge new students up to £9,000 a year for their courses, although this varies depending on the college or university.
-However the Guardian has reported that all 123 universities and university colleges in England are planning to charge £6,000 or more.
+For instance all students coming from EU countries pay the same fees as ‘home’ students.

 For ‘overseas’ students – those who’re not from an EU member country – tuition fees vary even more.
 Overseas students have to pay for the full cost of their course, and these fees can range from £3,500 to roughly £18,00 per year according to the UK Council for International Student Affairs (UKCISA).

 You must also be aware that international students cannot apply for welfare allowances of any sort during their stay, and must ensure that they can cover their day-to-day expenses.
-If you are staying in the UK for over six months however, you do get free access to the NHS (National Health Service), which offers free health and dental care.
+However, if you are staying in the UK for over six months you do get free access to the NHS (National Health Service), which offers free health and dental care.

-Another thing to consider is that these days, students often consider part-time work to help them keep on top of money.
-International students are allowed to work part time in the UK for up to 20 hours per week, and this can help give you money to spend in your free time - and also give you less time to spend it in.
+This is a viable option as international students are allowed to work part-time in the UK for up to 20 hours per week, and this can help give you money to spend in your free time - and also give you less time to spend it in.

 But don't panic if you think you could never afford to study in the UK, there is a wide support network of scholarships, bursaries, loans and grants that can offer support to help you get the funds you need including government-funded awards, plus some private companies and many universities offer their own scholarships that international students can be eligible for.